Saturday, October 18, 2025

 Movie: And God Created Woman (Roger Vadim, 1988)

 Vadim's approach is to some extent understandable.
-His 1956 version of And God Created Woman had its cake and ate it, presenting Bardot as a non-conformist rebel while tut-tuting her for showing off her body and her independence.
-This was a genuine reflection of the confused feelings towards the emerging youth culture of its time; most conflicts in that movie were the result of people struggling to reconcile entirely different worldviews.
-Here he seeks to create a similar dynamic between an independent woman and a man who wants to put her in her place, but he doesn't put any effort to anchor that in any meaningful way Instead, he goes way over the top depicting Robin and Billy's egotism and indifference towards each other's actions and feelings, ending up with a dumb unpleasant movie.
-Frank Langella couldn't care less, or make it more obvious how much fun he has playing a politician who enjoys the sleaze he gets away with, and has just enough integrity to not be sleazier than he needs.
+His 1956 version of And God Created Woman had its cake and ate it, lavishly highlighting Bardot as a non-conformist sexually active rebel while tut-tuting her for showing off her body and her independence.
+It worked as a genuine reflection of the confused feelings towards the emerging youth culture of its time; most conflicts in that movie were the result of people struggling to reconcile entirely different worldviews.
+Here Vadim seeks to create a similar dynamic between an independent woman and a man who wants to put her in her place, but he doesn't put any effort to anchor that in anything meaningful Instead, he goes way over the top depicting Robin and Billy's egotism and indifference towards each other's actions and feelings, ending up with a lot of dumb unpleasantness.
+Frank Langella couldn't care less, and has the tme of his life playing a politician who enjoys the sleaze he gets away with, but has just enough integrity to not be sleazier than he needs.